carryl-louisexxi/8-puzzle-solver/README.md

 # greedy-search-eight-puzzle-problem

-This is a working code for solving the eight puzzle problem given below using greedy search.
+This is a working code for solving the eight puzzle problem given below using A* search.
 C++ is the programming language used.

 Instructions: